 For the most part, trigger finger is a nuisance and not a severe problem.
 However, if it is untreated, it may become much more severe.
 It is not uncommon for untreated trigger fingers to become stuck in a bent position.
 If the finger becomes permanently stuck in a straightened or bent position, performing daily tasks can become a real difficulty.
-After the finger is in a stuck position, the patient may require surgery to correct the problem.
+After the finger is in a stuck position, the patient may require surgery or non surgical trigger finger treatment to correct the problem.

 What Causes Trigger Finger?

 The most common cause of trigger finger is repetitive motions.
 The movements cause the tendon to become inflamed; this inflammation results in a catching every time the finger is moved.
 This catching causes a popping or snapping, which will make the finger’s movements unnatural.
 In many instances, the finger’s action will be accompanied by excruciating pain.

 Trigger finger can also be caused by using the finger forcefully, the forced motion putting pressure on the tendon.
 When the pressure is continuous, it will result in a swollen tendon sheath, which causes the fingers movement issues.

 Everyone is susceptible to trigger finger, as repetitive motions are the most common cause; it makes anyone susceptible.
 However, certain risk fingers will make one more likely to suffer from trigger finger.
 These risks include the age of a person.
 People who are aged between 40 and 60 are more likely to suffer from the condition.

 Women are more likely to suffer from Trigger fingers than men.
 The reason for this is connected to the jobs and tasks that women perform.
 The actions women do regularly will cause inflammation of the tendons.
 Women tend to do more typing on a keyboard than men, and this is one of the most common causes of the condition.
 Folding clothes after laundry, ironing, and washing dishes are also known to cause a trigger finger to develop.